|IT Based Tactics||✓|

 McAllen is a city of approximately 142,000 residents, located in southern Texas’ Hidalgo County, across the Rio Grande from Reynosa, Mexico.
-Local law enforcement have reported problems with prostitution in the community for several years, and residents and business owners have complained about commercial sex activity in some neighborhoods.
+Local law enforcement has reported problems with prostitution in the community for several years, and residents and business owners have complained about commercial sex activity in some neighborhoods.
 Among the more serious crimes associated with the local commercial sex market is sex trafficking.
-For example, in October, 2022, McAllen police arrested a woman accused of attempting to sell a 12-year-old girl for sexual abuse.
-She was arrested on charges of compelling prostitution under age 18, according to Hidalgo County records.
-Cases of targeted homicide of prostituted women have also been documented.
+For example, in October 2022, McAllen police arrested a woman accused of attempting to sell a 12-year-old girl for sexual abuse.
+She was arrested on charges of compelling prostitution under the age of 18, according to Hidalgo County records.
+Cases of the targeted homicide of prostituted women have also been documented.

-Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
+Consumer-level demand provides the revenue stream for all prostitution and sex trafficking and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 The McAllen Police Department has conducted periodic reverse stings since at least 2004.
 Operations are conducted at street level, using female undercover officers as decoys.
-In March 2007 and April 2009, for example, MPD officers arrested a total of 11 sex buyers in two separate reversals.
+In March 2007 and April 2009, for example, MPD officers arrested 11 sex buyers in two separate reversals.
 In more recent operations – conducted in October 2013, January 2015, October 2015, December 2015, and December 2017 – the MPD conducted “dual” stings targeting both sex buyers and sellers.
 Following their arrests, all individuals charged with prostitution-related offenses may have their names, mugshots, and/or other identifying information publicized by local media outlets.

-In April 2019, a set of three sting and reverse sting operations resulted in the arrest of 10 males on prostitution charges and three for online solicitation of a minor during a law enforcement internet operation.
+In April 2019, a set of three sting and reverse sting operations resulted in the arrest of 10 males on prostitution charges and three for the online solicitation of a minor during a law enforcement internet operation.
 The operations were a collaboration between McAllen police and Homeland Security Investigations.
 In April 2022, the McAllen Police Department arrested six male sex buyers in an undercover prostitution sting.
 The identities of the arrested sex buyers were included in news releases in these and other operations.

 - McAllen Police Department